XMousset/secret_santa/README.md

 The **Secret Santa Organizer** is a Python tool designed to simplify the process of organizing a Secret Santa event.
 It allows users to randomly assign Secret Santa pairs from a group of people.
 The assignments are handled discreetly, ensuring no one knows who their Secret Santa is.

-This tool operates using a `.csv` file (e.g., exported from Google Sheets), where participants can input their details directly.
-The assignments can be shared via email or as individual `.txt` files, making the process easy and secure.
+This tool operates using a `.tsv` file generated from Google Sheet export, containing participants informations.
+The Secret Santa assignments can be shared via email or as individual `.txt` files, making the process easy and secure.

 **For full explanations on emails, see the appropriate section below**.

 ## How It Works

 1. **Prepare the Input File**:
-   - Export a spreadsheet (e.g. Google Sheet, LibreOffice Calc or other) as `.csv` containing the same columns as the example.
-Be careful not to have any coma `,` inside this file as it will be used as separator.
+   - Export a spreadsheet as `.tsv` containing the same columns as the example.
    - **Exclusions** must contains names identical as in the **Name** column.
-Multiple names can be used, separated by a space ` `.
+Multiple names can be used.
-   - Example of spreadsheet you need to export (see `example.csv` file for the export result) :
+   - Example of spreadsheet you need to export (see `example.tsv` file for the export result) :

      | Name        | Email               | Exclusions       | Gifts ideas      |
      |-------------|---------------------|------------------|------------------|